trymnilsen/kingdomarchitect/README.md

 # Kingdom Architect
-> Medieval multiplayer simulation/city builder game for the browser.
+> Medieval simulation/city builder game for the browser.

-Kingdom architects is intended to be a combined simulation and city building game around building your own kingdom on an island with out players, both human and simulated.
+Kingdom architects is intended to be a combined simulation and city building game around building your own kingdom

-The goal of the client is to write it without any included libraries, only the api's provided by the browser and the typescript written in this repo is used.
+The goal of the client is to write it without any included libraries, only the api's provided by the browser.
+(Why? mostly just as a challenge)

 ## Installation